Nails that leave a lasting impression...

 Many consumers have concerns and questions regarding artificial nails and disinfection and sanitation practices of nail salons.

-Concern: Artificial Nails will cause my natural nails to become thin and weak.
+Concern: Artificial Nail products will cause my natural nails to become thin and weak.

-Solution: Wearing artificial nails, whether they be acrylic or gel, will not cause your natural nails to become thin, weak or brittle.
-Removal of the artificial nails by the client and/or nail technician incorrectly generally causes this problem.
+Solution: Artificial nail products do not cause your natural nails to become weak, regardless of product (acrylic or gel, or even gel polishes).
+Removal of the artificial nails or gel polish by the client and/or nail technician incorrectly generally causes this problem.
 Acrylic nails must be soaked off in a solution containing acetone.
 Gels must be gently buffed off, unless they are soakable gels.
-If you pick or tear at the artificial nails to remove them, layers of your own nails are removed as well.
+Gel polishes must also be soaked - not peeled or picked off.
+If you pick or tear at these products to remove them, layers of your own nails are removed as well.
 This is why your nails appear to be weak and damaged, and prone to infection.
-Please, please, please, if you are going to remove your nails yourself, talk to your nail technician about the proper way to go about it.
+Please, if you are going to remove your nails yourself, talk to your nail technician about the proper way to go about it.

 Concern: My nails have turned green and I have a fungus!

 Solution: What you are seeing is not a fungus.
-It is commonly known in the industry as a “greenie” and is the by-product of bacteria trapped between your nail enhancement and your natural nail.
+It is a pseudomonas bacterial infection which is the by-product of bacteria trapped between your nail enhancement and your natural nail.
 This may be caused by moisture getting trapped under the enhancement where it has lifted, or unsanitary practices by the client.
 Occasionally it is caused by the use of unsanitary implements in the salon, or by improper preparation of your nails by your nail technician.
 Please contact your nail technician to have this attended to.
-This discolouration will do no harm to your nail, and it can be easily remedied but it does need attention.
+This discolouration will do no harm to your nail, and it can be easily remedied.

 Concern: I hear it hurts to get your nails done.
 I have friends who say the drill burns them and leaves big red ugly marks on their nails.

 Solution: It should never hurt to have artificial nail enhancements applied to your nails.
 At no time during the entire process should you feel any pain.
-That includes cutting and/or bleeding of your cuticles, or heat and pain from a file or electric drill which leaves those big red marks.
+That includes cutting and/or bleeding of your cuticles, or heat and pain from a file or electric file which leaves those big red marks.
 If you are experiencing any of this please ask the person to stop immediately.
 They are not using safe practices to apply your nails.
 Find another technician and ask them if they offer a pain-free service.
+Note: professional nail technicians may use e-files (electric files), not Dremels which are woodworking tools and have too much vibration to be used on tender nail surfaces.

 Concern: My friends have told me when they break an acrylic nail it really really hurts!